Manuscript Submission – Author Instructions

 The cover letter should declare the authors’ intentions to publish in the JPRM and confirm that the manuscript has not been submitted elsewhere

 - Title should be relevant and concise (no more than 15 words) , in sentence format (only capitalize proper nouns).
 Do not include abbreviations or use trade names in the title.

 - First name, middle initial, last name of each author with highest academic degrees included (do not include fellowships).
 All contributing authors should be listed including any professional writing assistance.

 - Name of Departments and Institutions to which work should be attributed; (see Conflict of Interest below)

-- Disclaimers if any should be limited to those pertaining to this work.
+- Disclaimers and disclosures, if any, should be limited to those pertaining to this work.
 Please reconcile conflicts of interest for each author to match those submitted with each conflict of interest form.

-- If this work is supported through NIH funding, this must be noted in the footnote for PMC deposits
+- If this work is supported through NIH funding, this must be noted in the footnote for PMC deposit

 - Acknowledgment of Financial Support/Funding.(see Conflict of Interest below)

 - As per ICMJE guidelines (http://www.icmje.org/recommendations/browse/roles-and-responsibilities/protection-of-research-participants.html), in studies involving human subjects, or human derived data, it is required that a statement describing approval by the Institutional Review Board (IRB), including the full name of the institution which provided the IRB approval and the approval number if available.
 This IRB statement as well as statements regarding Informed Consent and/or animal rights should be included in the methods section of the manuscript.